Irena Vujović

-Irena Vujović (Ирена Вујовић; born 3 April 1983) is a Serbian politician serving as minister of environmental protection since 2020.
+Irena Vujović (Ирена Вујовић; born 3 April 1983) is a Serbian politician who served as the minister of environmental protection from 2020 to 2025.
 A member of the Serbian Progressive Party (SNS), she previously served as president of the Savski Venac Municipality from 2016 to 2020.

 Early life and education

 She was born in 1983 in Belgrade.
 Her great-grandfather was Nikola Kovačević, a high ranking Montenegrin member of the League of Communists of Yugoslavia and the brother of Sava Kovačević, a commander of the Yugoslav Partisans.

 She has bachelor's and master's degrees in economics from the Faculty of International Economics at the Megatrend University and is currently attending doctoral studies at the same university.

 From 2005 to 2008, she was the coordinator of cooperation in the Department of International Cooperation at the Megatrend University.
 She was also a teaching associate in the subjects Modern Russian Economy and Economics of the Post-Soviet Space.